carolineberger/Durak/README.md

 Although the functionality is limited, the design of the existing code lends well to extensibility.

-Figure 2.
-The entry screen for the application.
-By clicking the start game button, the View is updated to the initial state of the game (Figure 3).

-Figure 3.
-The initial view of the game.
-The trump card is shown; the player’s hand is shown.

-Figure 4.
-User plays a card by clicking on it from their deck.
-While the functionality is clearly limited, the application’s code is designed and programmed to be extendable and reusable.

 X. CHALLENGES
 The challenges I encountered during this project were implementing a datatype for a Move, validating if a move is legal, and alternating between the user and the computer player.

 Originally, I did not create a class to store information about a Player’s move, instead I passed specific attributes about the player and the card when checking with the Game model if a move is legal.

 While I was creating the UML class diagram, I realized that creating a Move class and a MoveType enumeration improved the encapsulation of the action of a player making a move and checking if the move is legal.

-public class Move{
-    var player:Player
-    var card:Card
-    var type:MoveType

-    init(player:Player, card:Card, type:MoveType){
-        self.player = player
-        self.card = card
-        self.type = type
-    }
-}
-Figure 5.
-Move Class, encapsulates the player, card, and type of move.

-public enum MoveType {
-    case defense
-    case attack
-}

-Figure 6.
-Enum for the Move class.

-To validate if a move is legal, I had to logically define the rules of the game in code.
-1. An attack is always legal.
-2. In a successful defence, either
-a.
-The defender is of higher rank and in the same suit as the attacker or
-b.
-The defender is in the trump suit but the attacker is not.

 The final problem I encountered of alternation between the user and the player, I was not able to solve with the time permitted.
 That being said, I have researched into potential solutions which include the use of State Machine design pattern and the Command Design Pattern.